Surprise car parade held in Simi Valley for US Marine killed during combat in Iraq

 "We've been really alone through this time and it's been hard," said Andrea.

-"It's been really hard, especially knowing that we haven't been able to hold a funeral or any kind of memorial, and people keep reaching out to us, showing us their support and saying how much they want to be there for us," said Pongo's brother Andres.
+"It's been really hard, especially knowing that we haven't been able to hold a funeral or any kind of memorial, and people keep reaching out to us, showing us their support and saying how much they want to be there for us," said Diego's brother Andres Pongo.

 The family cherished the special moment with soldiers folding a flag and presenting it to Diego's father.